jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-RDS-Service-Level-Agreement-SLA.md

 **2.7 Service Features**

-The cloud database is an online database service that supports MySQL 5.6, MySQL 5.7, Percona 5.7, and SQL Server 2008R2 version.
+The cloud database is an online database service that supports MySQL 5.6, MySQL 5.7, Percona 5.7, SQL Server 2008R2, PostgreSQL10.6 and PostgreSQL11.2 version.
 The cloud database instance can be available through the Web or API, and it provides online database capacity expansion, backup roll-back, performance monitoring and analysis functions, as well as data backup, data recovery, log management and other management functions.
 For details on all the specific functions of the cloud database, please refer to the detailed description documentation, technical documentation and help documentation provided by JD Cloud on the official website.
 All functional changes to the cloud database that may affect the user will be announced to the user.

 **2.8 Service Availability**